Transfer to another property

 You can have a guardian or administrator, friend or advocate help you complete the transfer application form.

 We can arrange an interpreter for you if necessary.

 If we approve your application to transfer, you must choose 6 locations (suburbs, towns, cities) that you would like to live in.

 If you’re transferring because you need to live in a particular location and have evidence to support this, you only need to list for that area.

 Transferring to the new property

 You need to sign a new State tenancy agreement for the property you’re moving into.
-You’ll be given the balance of the initial 3-year, fixed-term period.

 Tell your nearest Housing Service Centre if there are any changes to your household.